PreciousEddy/Hosting-a-Website-on-Amazon-S3/README.md

 There were two files to upload:
 - `index.html`: The main HTML file that serves as the homepage.
-- `assets/style.css`: The CSS file that styles the HTML content.
+- `NextWork - Everyone should be in a job they love_files`: The CSS file that styles the HTML content and some of the Js files.

 These two files are related because the HTML file references the CSS file to apply the desired styling to the webpage.